rmariano/vim-config/README.rst

    :target: license
    :alt: MIT license

-This is an ongoing project of developing Plug-ins for Vim and setting a particular configuration for improved productivity.
+This is an ongoing project of that sets up a particular configuration for improved productivity.

 The goal is to develop a good configuration for the Vim editor, tailored for Python development.

+It does not change the behaviour of VIM, since this configuration only adds comfortable shortcuts, and settings that are recommended for sofware development (coding good practices).

 Installation
 ------------